Keyser Söze: In popular culture

 Since the release of the film, the name "Keyser Söze" has become synonymous with a feared, elusive person nobody has met.
 In June 2001, Time referred to Osama bin Laden as "a geopolitical Keyser Söze, an omnipresent menace whose very name invokes perils far beyond his capability".

 In his 1999 review of Fight Club, which was generally negative, film critic Roger Ebert commented, "A lot of recent films seem unsatisfied unless they can add final scenes that redefine the reality of everything that has gone before; call it the Keyser Söze syndrome."
 Ebert was negative about The Usual Suspects itself, stating "to the degree I do understand [the movie], I don't care".

-The restaurant Moe's Southwest Grill features a salsa named "Who is Kaiser Salsa?"